 Characteristics of Dendrocalamus strictus

 The genus name Dendrocalamus literally translates to something along the lines of “tree-like culm”.
 But we can read it more eloquently as “timber bamboo”.
-Like all members of this genus, D. strictus is a giant bamboo, commonly reaching 50 or 60 feet in height, with culms up to 3 or 4 inches thick.
+Like all members of this genus, D. strictus is a giant bamboo, commonly reaching 50 or 60 feet in height, with culms between one and three inches thick.
 But it still pales in comparison to some of its more massive cousins, such as D. asper, D. giganteus, or D. sinicus, which often exceed 100 feet.

 As a tropical bamboo genus, all species of Dendrocalamus have a clumping growth habit.
 Rather than spreading the way a running bamboo will, these bamboos remain relatively contained, in a dense clump or thicket.
 The species name, strictus, means strict or tight, and may refer to the tight, compact nature of its clumps.
 Or it might have something to do with this bamboo’s stiffness and lack of flexibility, which is related to the poles sometimes being solid rather than hollow.